anjanikumar496/Django-API-With-Jquery-Ajax/README.md

         └── manage.py

 In the above Contente The Test_Rest (Projects ) and The FrontEnd and Reacting Both are The App of the Project .
 In Which Frontend Whaich are  Responsible For the Show the data in the Table as Well as Make and Delete .

+In The Above Project The Project The FrontEnd Which are responsible For the UI and The Other hand The Reacting are responsible for the API .

-# To install The Dependency OF the Project
+# To install The Dependency OF the Project !!!
 1. Install Python
 2. Install django (pip install django)
 3. Install (pip install django-cors-headers )
 4. Install (pip install djangorestframework)

-# To run the Project Just Type the following Command
+# To run the Project Just Type the following Command !!!

     python manage.py makemigrations
     python manage.py migrate